 The shift came about as a result of two insights.
 The first being that some of the roles we need to play as PR and digital marketing professionals are contradictory.
 Sometimes it’s all about commercials or industry depth of knowledge, media expertise and risk mitigation and sometimes it’s about metrics, spreadsheets and attention to deep detail.
 Secondly, the conventional AE, AM or AD roles were just not serving us or our people and our culture demanded that we support our employees strengths rather than correct their weaknesses.

 Our breakthrough came when we recognised that we’d been confusing the jobs that need to be done, with the people who need to do them.
-We took a step back to reconsider what our clients needed from us, and settled on four roles: the connector, the holder of accountability, the implementer and the administrator.
-These roles are sometime straddled for optimum learning, exposure to new opportunities and for knowledge sharing with new team members but they always drive key requirements by the person best at the specific role.
+We took a step back to reconsider what our clients needed from us and settled on four roles: the connector, the holder of accountability, the implementer and the administrator.
+These roles are sometimes straddled for optimum learning, exposure to new opportunities and for knowledge sharing with new team members but they always drive key requirements by the person best at the specific role.

-The connector is the role that’s responsible for tending relationships: not only with clients, but also with external stakeholders like media and suppliers.
-When there’s a tough conversation to be had, that’s a connector task; which becomes the buffer between client and the implementation role.
+The connector is the role that’s responsible for tending relationships: not only with clients but also with external stakeholders like media and suppliers.
+When there’s a tough conversation to be had, that’s a connector task; which becomes the buffer between the client and the implementation role.
 It’s a role that needs commercial acumen; emotional intelligence, strong boundaries and maturity to handle successfully.
 This would typically be an AD role, but sometimes it needs CEO/MD input, and there’s no reason a good AM couldn’t take some of it on.
-Pragmatism, experience and rich consultation is required in this role to find the best solutions for our business, our clients and our team.
+Pragmatism, experience and rich consultation are required in this role to find the best solutions for our business, our clients and our team.

 The holder of accountability is the role we step into when we’re being the client’s champion or advocate.
 It involves asking questions like: Are we delivering what we promised?
 How do we achieve exceptional results?
 Is this still what the client actually needs?
 Are we providing the best solution for the clients business objective?
 Are our team and our suppliers working effectively and achieving excellence?
 This is a management and strategic role that requires experience, foresight and an ability to step back from the daily grind and see a larger picture.
-This is role that can be played at AD or senior AM level and tends to suit A Types who, even if they’re not connectors themselves, need to work closely with connectors.
-This role requires excellent project management skills and a strong sense of what is required to drive and motivate their teams to deliver irrefutable return on investment for our clients.
+This is a role that can be played at AD or senior AM level and tends to suit A Types who, even if they’re not connectors themselves, need to work closely with connectors.
+This role requires excellent project management skills and a strong sense of what is required to drive and motivate their teams to deliver an irrefutable return on investment for our clients.

 Then in the implementer role, we are delivering the work we promise: producing quality content, arranging interviews, establishing relationships with media and suppliers, creating briefs, managing online campaigns, monitoring the competitors and analysing the overall success.
 This is the role where we need high energy and tight focus, typically carried out at the AM level but very often supported by an eager intern or graduate that has shown a passion for certain elements of delivery.